ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

     - ```       cleanup``` — just clean up the temp files [in case of error]
     - ```PromptAnalysis``` — instead of encoding, simply log the prompt to the log file for later analysis.
 Great way to test our lyric postprocessor system-wide proper to doing system-wide transcription.

+One may also set the environment variables %OVERRIDE_VAD_THRESHOLD% and %OVERRIDE_LANGUAGE% to override the %DEFAULT_VAD_THRESHOLD% and %DEFAULT_LANGUAGE% values in the config section of create-srt.

 ### 🌟 srtthis / [create-srt-file-for-currently-playing-song.bat](../BAT-and-UTIL-files-1/create-srt-file-for-currently-playing-song.bat):